Materiality Threshold in Audits

 Since qualitative factors are harder to spot and a little bit more intuitive to the auditor, let's break down a few factors that auditors will use when considering materiality.
 These include:

-1. Relevance to stakeholders: Whether or not the misinformation would be significant to the financial decisions made by any users of the financial statements.
+1. Relevance to stakeholders: Whether the misinformation would significantly affect the financial decisions made by any users of the financial statements.

 2. Nature of the item: Certain items have inherent risks and are subject to specific accounting rules, which make them more likely to be considered material.